-IFS Skillnet is dedicated to providing training and networking opportunities for the international financial services sector.
+IFS Skillnet is co-founded by Skillnet Ireland and member companies.
+The IFS Skillnet programme is dedicated to providing training and networking opportunities for the international financial services sector.

 The Network aims to support the sector in maintaining Ireland's position as a top international financial services centre through investment in the specialist skills and expertise of its workforce.
-The Network is led by a steering group which includes member companies and the leading financial services industry associations: Financial Services Ireland (FSI); Irish Funds (if); Federation of International Banks in Ireland (FIBI); Insurance Ireland; and the Irish Association of Investment Managers (IAIM).
+The Network is led by a steering group which includes member companies and the leading financial services industry associations.

 Dr. TK Whitaker was one of Ireland’s greatest living Irish people.
 He was widely considered to be the architect of the modern Irish economy and his seminal 1958 publication Economic Development, known as 'The Grey Book', is widely accepted as a landmark in Irish economic history because of its thought leadership and bold ideas.
 He was appointed Secretary to the Department of Finance when he was 39 (at that time an exceptionally young age) and went on to become Governor of the Central Bank.
 Based on the blueprint he had set out, Dr. Whitaker subsequently steered Ireland’s programme of trade liberalisation and structural reform in the 1960s.
 Economic growth accelerated as a result.
 In 1973, Ireland acceded to the EU in a process to which he played an instrumental role as Governor of the Central Bank.